 Availability These parameters are only available in the server-based application, not in the web-based interface.
 Description Specifies to which machine(s) on the network the clips must automatically be sent when the operator uses the PUSH function on the Remote Panel.
 The machines defined in this setting are also used as default target for clip copies.
 The users can define two default targets: Target 1/ Target 2.
 The clips will be pushed in sequential order.

-Values A list of values will be displayed depending on the value assigned to the Target setting: The value assigned to the Target setting: When no target is defined in these parameters, the user will be able to define the requested target when (s)he calls the PUSH function.
-The value and value and value and value assigned for targets belonging to the SDTI network.
-GbE server name and IP Address are listed and can be assigned for targets belonging on the GbE network.
-Default Values (No target machine specified)
+Values A list of values will be displayed depending on the value assigned to the Target setting: : When no target is defined in these parameters, the user will be able to define the requested target when (s)he calls the PUSH function. <network and="" name="" number="" system=""> are listed and can be assigned for targets belonging to the SDTI network.</network> <gbe address="" and="" ip="" name="" server=""> are listed and can be assigned for targets belonging on the GbE network.</gbe> Default Values (No target machine specified)